 Does Ewedu Expire?

-Fresh leaves spoil faster, while dried or powdered forms last longer but can also expire eventually.
+Yes, like most vegetables, Ewedu will spoil over time.
+Of course fresh leaves start to get bad faster, while dried or powdered forms last longer but even those can also expire eventually.

 How to Store Ewedu

-When it is fresh, wrap it in a damp paper towel and store in the refrigerator for up to 3–5 days.
+When the leaves are fresh, do not wash them.
+Just go ahead and wrap them in a damp paper towel or even a damp cloth, and leave them in your fridge for up to 3–5 days.

-If you have already cooked it, refrigerate in a sealed container for up to 2–3 days.
+If you have already gone ahead and cooked them, then just put them in an airtight container or Ziplock bag and place them in your fridge for up to 2–3 days.

-For an extended storage, you can cook the leaves partially then freeze them (blanch) in a container for up to 3 months.
+If you are thinking more along the lines of long-term storage, then cook the leaves partially then freeze them (blanch) in a container for about 3 months.

 What Should I Look for When Buying These Leaves?